We provide binary packages for Windows (32/64-bit), MacOS, and Linux (32/64-bit), both for CafeOBJ build with Allegro CL and SBCL:

 to install it.

-CafeOBJ is provided as tap and can be installed using brew as below.
+CafeOBJ is included in the homebrew (and linuxbrew) distribution and can be installed using brew as below.
 Requirements are that XCode and the XCode Command Line Tools are installed.

 For now one needs to add an entry to the MacPorts sources.conf to be able to install CafeOBJ via ports.
 Necessary steps: